 John Rhys-Davies was approached to reprise his character Sallah in a very brief cameo in the wedding scene.
-But he turned it down because he felt that having Sallah just appear as a crowd member would cheat the audience and cheapen the character.
+But he turned it down, because he felt that having Sallah just appear as a crowd member would cheat the audience and cheapen the character.

-There were no less than three major drafts written for this film before the final rewrites by David Koepp and Jeff Nathanson.
+There were no less than three major drafts written for this film, before the final re-writes by David Koepp and Jeff Nathanson.
 The first draft was written in 1993 by Jeb Stuart (who was recommended to George Lucas by Harrison Ford while working on The Fugitive (1993)).
-It was sub-titled "Saucerman from Mars" and it features many plot elements used in the film including the Doomtown nuclear sequence, launch bay test fight, the jungle, Russian enemies, and as well as Indy getting married in the end to a fellow scientist called Dr. Molly.
-The second draft, written by Jeffrey Boam in 1995, simply called Indy IV had Indy searching for Noah's Ark.
-Boam's draft contains elements that were used in the final film, including having Marion back from the first film, Indy having a son (called Abner and was described as a geek), aliens and the main object was a crystal skull.
-This draft could have been used if the film was released in 1996, but was shelved at that time because, according to Spielberg of the release of Independence Day which also contains aliens.
-The third major draft by Frank Darabont, subtitled "City of Gods" was very similar to the final film, with Marion in the film but also has Oxley in it, but removes Mutt.
+It was sub-titled "Saucerman from Mars", and featured many plot elements used in the film, including the Doomtown nuclear sequence, launch bay test fight, the jungle, Russian enemies, as well as Indiana getting married in the end to a fellow scientist called Dr. Molly.
+The second draft, written by Jeffrey Boam in 1995, simply called "Indy IV", had Indiana searching for Noah's Ark.
+Boam's draft contains elements that were used in the final film, including having Marion back from the first film, Indiana having a son (called Abner, and was described as a geek), aliens, and the main object was a crystal skull.
+This draft could have been used, if the film was released in 1996, but was shelved at that time, because, according to Spielberg, of the release of Independence Day (1996), which also contained aliens.
+The third major draft by Frank Darabont, subtitled "City of Gods", was very similar to the final film, with Marion in the film, but also has Oxley in it, but removes Mutt.
 Steven Spielberg reportedly loved the script (according to Darabont he called it the greatest script he'd read since Raiders of the Lost Ark (1981)), but Lucas rejected it for reasons not disclosed.
-Koepp looked at all the film's previous drafts, and kept what he felt were good ideas.
-He tried not to make his work a "fan script," avoiding any trivial references to the previous films.
-He noted that the story would have to acknowledge Ford/Jones's age, and also aimed for the mix of comedy and adventure from the first film, trying to make it less dark than the second film and yet less comic than the third film.
+Koepp looked at all of the film's previous drafts, and kept what he felt were good ideas.
+He tried not to make his work a "fan script", avoiding any trivial references to the previous films.
+He noted that the story would have to acknowledge Ford's and Jones' age, and also aimed for the mix of comedy and adventure from the first film, trying to make it less dark than the second film, and yet less comic than the third film.
 Plot elements from all three drafts were used for the final script.

 There are two literary references included in Harold Oxley's cryptic instructions and gibberish.
-The first is 'Eyes that last I saw in tears' by 'T.S.
-Eliot'.
+The first is "Eyes that last I saw in tears" by T.S.
+Eliot.
 However it is incorrectly quoted.
-Ox says "Through eyes that last i saw in tears / Here in death's dream kingdom" whereas the real lines are "Eyes that last I saw in tears/ Through division/ Here in death's dream kingdom".
-The second quote, "To lay their just hands on that Golden Key/ That opes the Palace of Eternity", is from 'Comus: A Mask Presented at Ludlow Castle, 1634' by John Milton.
+Ox says "Through eyes that last i saw in tears / Here in death's dream kingdom", whereas the real lines are "Eyes that last I saw in tears/ Through division/ Here in death's dream kingdom".
+The second quote, "To lay their just hands on that Golden Key/ That opes the Palace of Eternity", is from "Comus: A Mask Presented at Ludlow Castle, 1634" by John Milton.